Sugarloaf (band): Name change and the Liberty years

 Corbetta and Webber were signed to Frank Slay at this time and began recording demos during 1969.
-Slay got Chocolate Hair signed to Liberty Records after Liberty liked the demos the band presented to them.
-Slay then ended up having them put the demos on the album since they sounded so good.
+Slay got Chocolate Hair signed to Liberty Records, who liked the band’s demos, which were of such quality that Slay ended up having them put on the album.

-In September 1969 Myron Pollock decided to leave the group and the former drummer for The Moonrakers and The Surfin' Classics, Bob MacVittie, was recruited.
-Moonrakers singer Veeder Van Dorn was also brought in to sing on the record, making his most notable appearances on the tracks "Things Gonna Change Some" and "West of Tomorrow", though he didn't end up becoming a permanent member.
-"Green-Eyed Lady", recorded at Original Sound Studios in Hollywood, California, which featured MacVittie on drums, was a last minute addition to the album, which was released in the very late spring of 1970.
+In September 1969 Myron Pollock decided to leave the group and the former drummer for the Moonrakers and the Surfin' Classics, Bob MacVittie, was recruited.
+Moonrakers singer Veeder Van Dorn was also brought in to sing on the album, making his most notable appearances on the tracks "Things Gonna Change Some" and "West of Tomorrow", though he didn't end up becoming a permanent member.
+“Green-Eyed Lady", recorded at Original Sound Studios in Hollywood, California, which featured MacVittie on drums, was a last-minute addition to the album, which was released in May 1970.

-Just before the album's release, however, the legal department at Liberty suggested the name Chocolate Hair might be taken as having racist overtones.
+Just before the album's release, however, Liberty’s legal department suggested the name Chocolate Hair might be taken as having racist overtones.
 The band members agreed to change their name to Sugarloaf, the name of a mountain outside of Boulder, Colorado, where Bob Webber resided in an A-frame house.

 "Green-Eyed Lady" was written by Corbetta along with his friend Ray Payne's Sweet Pain collaborators J.C.
 Phillips and David Riordan.
-The single went on to peak at No. 3 on the Billboard chart in October 1970, while their eponymous debut album got to No. 24.
+The single peaked at No. 3 on the Billboard chart in October 1970, while their self-titled debut album hit No. 24.